 - The foundation layers of your application

 - The integrity of your build pipeline

-Runtime security provides visibility into any activity of your running containers that violates a customisable set of rules.
+Runtime security provides visibility into any activity of your running containers that violates a customizable set of rules.
 Currently, runtime security includes a set of pre-defined rules that provide visibility into MITRE ATT&CK framework tactics for containers and container drift detection.

 Trend Micro Cloud One - Container Security mitigates issues detected by the runtime visibility and control feature, based on a policy that you define.
 If a container violates any rule during runtime, the issue is mitigated by terminating or isolating the container based on the runtime ruleset in the policy.

 As your team requires a cloud solution that can continuously deliver production-ready applications and meet the needs of the business, Container Security provides the following:

 Detects security issues early, enforces admission policies, and provides assurance that only compliant containers run in production.